ARM-software/arm-trusted-firmware/docs/firmware-design.md

 entry is stored in per-CPU data by `init_cpu_ops()` so that it can be quickly retrieved during power down sequences.

-The PSCI service, upon receiving a power down request, determines the highest power level at which to execute power down sequence for a particular CPU and invokes the corresponding 'prepare' power down handler in the CPU specific operations framework.
-For example, when a CPU executes a power down for power level 0, the `prepare_core_pwr_dwn()` retrieves the `cpu_ops` pointer from the per-CPU data and the corresponding `core_pwr_dwn()` is invoked.
-Similarly when a CPU executes power down at power level 1, the `prepare_cluster_pwr_dwn()` retrieves the `cpu_ops` pointer and the corresponding `cluster_pwr_dwn()` is invoked.
+Various CPU drivers register handlers to perform power down at certain power levels for that specific CPU.
+The PSCI service, upon receiving a power down request, determines the highest power level at which to execute power down sequence for a particular CPU.
+It uses the `prepare_cpu_pwr_dwn()` function to pick the right power down handler for the requested level.
+The function retrieves `cpu_ops` pointer member of per-CPU data, and from that, further retrieves `cpu_pwr_down_ops` array, and indexes into the required level.
+If the requested power level is higher than what a CPU driver supports, the handler registered for highest level is invoked.

 At runtime the platform hooks for power down are invoked by the PSCI service to perform platform specific operations during a power down sequence, for example